Can I send out sequential emails (Autoresponders) when a user subscribes to my contact list?

 Of course this is just one example, but hopefully it has given you some new ideas as to how you can use autoresponders to improve your relationship with your web site visitors/customers.

 Can I set the From, Reply-To and Bounce back email addresses?

 Yes, whenever you send a newsletter or autoresponder using Interspire Email Marketer, you will be presented with the option to specify what email addresses you would like to use including the From, reply-to and bounce-back email address.

 This can be different for every newsletter and if using Interspire Email Marketer in a multi-user environment then each user can have their newsletter sent out using his or her own name, domain etc.

-My Autoresponders and scheduled emails aren't being sent.
+My Autoresponders and scheduled emails are not being sent.

-The most common reason for your autoresponders and scheduled newsletters not to be sent out even though you've created them is because you haven't got Cron installed.
+The most common reason for your autoresponders and scheduled newsletters not to be sent out even though you have created them is because do not have Cron setup.

 Cron is a Linux feature where a program or script can be run at regular intervals (for example at 5 minutes past the hour every hour, or once at 4am).
 This allows us to setup scheduled sending and also autoresponders.
 If you are familiar with "Scheduled Tasks" in the Windows environment, then cron provides the exact same functionality in Linux.